wang-jun-hao/tp/docs/DeveloperGuide.md

 #### Implementation

-* The implementation of parsing of a `deletenote` command is similar to that of a `AddNote` command, involving `DeleteNoteCommand` and `DeleteNoteCommandParser` instead.
+* The implementation of parsing of a `deletenote` command is similar to that of a `addnote` command, involving `DeleteNoteCommand` and `DeleteNoteCommandParser` instead.
 * The general action of `DeleteNoteCommand#execute()` is similar to that of `AddNoteCommand#execute()`, using `Patient#deleteMedicalNoteAtIndex(int)` instead.